Location: Historic Steelton Locust Street Steps

 Recognizing and celebrating Pat Cleveland's 70th Birthday

-Her modeling career began by accident in 1967 and one of the first black models to achieve recognition on the catwalk.
-Pat rosed to fame during the civil rights era with her ground-breaking career.
+Her modeling career began by accident in 1967, and she was one of the first black models to achieve recognition on the catwalk.
+Pat rose to fame during the civil rights era with her ground-breaking career.

 J.Crew Tiered Popover Dress in Embroidered Eyelet